 Credit card companies charge this fee anytime you move a balance from one card to another.
 It’s usually a percentage of the amount you transfer.

-Credit cards with promotional financing offers are a fantastic way to avoid interest charges, but nearly all will add a 3 percent transfer fee to the amount transferred.
+Credit cards with promotional financing offers are a fantastic way to avoid interest charges, but nearly all will add a balance transfer fee ranging from 3% to 5% of the amount transferred.
 The other way to avoid this fee: Get a card with promotional financing on new purchases before going into debt.
 This way, you can still enjoy interest-free financing without having to transfer a balance in the first place.

 This fee applies when you make a cash advance transaction.
 Examples of cash advance transactions include: